 - 1 14 oz can sweetened condensed milk.

 Fill the open mini pie dough with the pumpkin mixture about 3/4 full, leaving room for the pumpkin pie to rise and cook.
-Brush the edges of crust with an egg wash and bake at 425 degrees for 34-40 minutes.
-Pumpkin mini pies are done when toothpick inserted in center comes out clean and had a golden outer crust. let pies cool before trying to remove from pan.
-Serve immediately or store in airtight container and refrigerate until use.
-Pie will be good for about 4-5 days in the refrigerator.
+Brush the edges of the crust with an egg wash and bake at 425 degrees for 34-40 minutes.
+Pumpkin mini pies are done when a toothpick inserted in the center comes out clean and had a golden outer crust. let pies cool before trying to remove from pan.
+Serve immediately or store in an airtight container and refrigerate until use.
+The pie will be good for about 4-5 days in the refrigerator.
 These can be reheated before serving.

 For pumpkin pie, you can add a scoop of whipped cream and a pie crust garnish if desired.
 For the apple pie, scoop vanilla ice cream for the side or place a tiny scoop on top and let it melt while you eat it tastes great.
 What also tastes great is putting a tiny bit of ice cream and whipped topping on the apple pie…messy…but delicious!